nvplus/YumeLineBot/README.md

 1. Copy `config-sample.json` and rename it to `config.json`
 2. Populate configuration values
 3. `npm run deploy-commands` To deploy the slash commands
-4. `npm run build-db` To build the database schema
+4. `npm run build-db` To build the database
 5. `npm start` To start the webhook server and Discord bot instance

 ## User flow